 Governmental Funds: Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
 However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.
 Because the focus of government funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the OCFA's near-term financial decisions.
-Both the governmental funds balances provide reconciliations to facilitate this comparison.
+Both the governmental funds balance sheet and the governmental funds statement of revenues, expenditures and changes in fund balances provide reconciliations to facilitate this comparison.

 The OCFA maintains five individual governmental funds.
 Information is presented separately in the fund financial statements for all five governmental funds, since the OCFA has elected to classify all governmental funds as major funds.
 The OCFA adopts an annual appropriated budget for each governmental fund.
 Budgetary comparison statements and schedules have been provided for the governmental funds to demonstrate compliance with this budget.
-The basic governmental fund financial statements can be found on pages 26-34 of this report.
+The basic governmental fund financial statements can be found on pages 28-36 of this report.

 Fiduciary Funds: Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the OCFA's own programs.
-Combined basic fiduciary fund financial statements can be found on pages 35-36 of this report.
+Combined basic fiduciary fund financial statements can be found on pages 37-38 of this report.

-Notes to the Financial Statements: The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 37-76 of this report.
+Notes to the Financial Statements and Required Supplementary Information (RSI): The notes and RSI provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+The notes to the financial statements can be found on pages 41-79 of this report, while RSI can be found on pages 82-85.

 Supplementary Schedules: The budgetary schedules referred to earlier in connection with governmental funds are presented in the supplementary schedules section.
-Combining and individual fund statements and schedules can be found on pages 77-87 of this report.
+Combining and individual fund statements and schedules can be found on pages 88-97 of this report.